sonargraph/sonar-sonargraph-integration/README.md

    Example Maven command-line to create a report (check the <a href="http://eclipse.hello2morrow.com/doc/build/content/integrating_with_maven.html">online documentation</a> for configuration details):
            <code>mvn clean package sonargraph:create-report</code>
 7. Execute the build and check in the console log that the Sonargraph Integration plugin has been executed.
 8. If you have difficulties setting up the integration, check first the online documentation (it's searchable!).
-If that does not provide any answer, feel free to send an email to the <a href="https://groups.google.com/forum/#!forum/sonarqube">SonarQube Google group</a>
+If that does not provide any answer, feel free to ask a question at the <a href="https://community.sonarsource.com/">SonarQube Communit forum</a>
   or directly to support at hello2morrow.com.
 It certainly helps us to help you, if you include the console log in the email.